Common Eye Problems

 Blepharitis is a very complicated term that simply means inflammation of the eyelids.
 Blepharitis usually involves the part of the eyelid where the eyelashes grow and typically affects both eyelids.
-It usually occurs when tiny oil glands located near the base of the eyelashes become clogged.
-This leads to irritated and red eyes.
-Blepharitis is often a chronic condition that is difficult to treat.
-It can be uncomfortable and may be unsightly, but it is not contagious.
+It usually occurs when tiny oil glands located near the base of the eyelashes become clogged, leading to red and irritated eyes.
+The base of the eyelids may accumulate crusty flakes as a result of too much bacteria.
+Blepharitis most often occurs in people who are already prone to oily skin, dandruff, or rosacea.
+Although there is no cure for blepharitis, our doctors can prescribe a variety of treatment methods and medications to help get your symptoms managed.